opentraveldata/geobases/README.rst

 Release notes
 =============

++ 3.3 : opentrep integration in webservices
++ 3.2 : opentrep integration in GeoBaseModule
++ 3.1 : code cleanup with pylint
-+ 3.0 : opentrep integration in CLI
++ 3.0 : opentrep integration in Linux CLI
 + 2.0 : CLI completely refactored, filtering system
 + 1.0 : API changes: unification of grid and not grid methods